brianium/ansible-civicrm/README.md

 234.567.89.10
 ```

-With your hosts file configured you can the `ansible-playbook` command from the
-root of this repository like so:
+With your hosts file configured you can run the `ansible-playbook` command from the root of this repository like so:

 ```
 ansible-playbook civicrm.yml -i hosts
 ```

 This will provision a LAMP stack on the remote host, install the latest wordpress, and grab the specified version of CiviCRM.